Decoupled Complementary Spectral-Spatial Learning for Background Representation Enhancement in Hyperspectral Anomaly Detection: Introduction

 Experimental results on the HAD100 dataset demonstrate that, with only a marginal increase in computation, incorporating spatial information yields substantial improvements over FERD, thereby validating the effectiveness of the proposed complementary learning paradigm.
 Moreover, cross-scene experiments on other scenes reveal that the learned enhancement mechanism reshapes the spectral features into more Gaussian-like and discriminative distributions, revealing the underlying mechanism through which background feature enhancement benefits both statistical and learning-based detection paradigms.

 In summary, the main contributions of this paper are threefold:

-\begin{enumerate} \item We propose a novel \textbf{complementary learning paradigm}, which extends FERD by explicitly integrating spectral and spatial information through a non-traditional student-teacher framework.
-In this design, the spatial branch is treated as a “rebellious student” that deliberately deviates from the teacher to capture complementary spatial cues.
+\begin{enumerate} \item We propose a novel \textbf{complementary spectral--spatial learning paradigm} that extends FERD by introducing a teacher--student formulation where a spatial branch is trained as a complementary student (dubbed the ``rebellious student'') to learn \emph{non-redundant} cues beyond the spectral teacher, guided by feature decorrelation objectives.

-\item We introduce a \textbf{fully decoupled stepwise training strategy} that first enhances spectral representations via FERD and subsequently trains a spatial branch with explicit suppression of spectral cues, ensuring progressive and complementary feature learning.
+\item We introduce a \textbf{fully decoupled stepwise training strategy} that first learns a spectral enhancement network via FERD and then freezes it to supervise spatial learning with explicit suppression of spectral shortcuts, enabling progressive and complementary background representation enhancement.

-\item We provide \textbf{comprehensive experimental validation} and \textbf{mechanistic insights}: beyond demonstrating significant improvements over FERD on the HAD100 benchmark with minimal overhead, cross-scene experiments reveal that our enhancement reshapes feature distributions toward Gaussian-like forms with improved separability, explaining its universal benefits across both statistical and learning-based detectors \end{enumerate}
+\item We provide \textbf{comprehensive experimental validation and mechanistic insights}: in addition to consistent gains over FERD on HAD100 with modest overhead, cross-scene analyses show that the proposed enhancement regularizes background feature distributions toward more Gaussian-like structures and improves anomaly separability, helping explain its benefits for both statistical and learning-based detectors. \end{enumerate}